JHenderson219/perfectly-ground-orders/README.md

     DB_USER=YOUR_SERVER_SUPERUSER_HERE
     DB_PASS=YOUR_SUPERUSER_PASSWORD_HERE

-If the server fails to start with the .env file, try replacing the environment variables on lines 4-6 of `./server/models/index.js` with the same values, so:
+If the server fails to start with the .env file, try replacing the environment variables on lines 4-6 of `./server/models/index.js` with the literal values, so:

     export  const  sequelize  =  new  Sequelize(
 	    YOUR_SERVER_HOST_NAME_HERE,